California Department of Pesticide Regulation: Departmental Organization

-Employee Composition and Funding
+Employee composition and funding

 DPR's scientific responsibilities are fulfilled by a highly educated and trained professional staff of about 390 individuals.
 The staff include toxicologists, environmental specialists, statisticians, epidemiologists, community outreach workers, and industrial hygienists.
 Additionally, under DPR oversight, the CACs and approximately 250 of their biologists serve as the local enforcement agents for pesticide laws and regulations in California's 58 counties.

 In fiscal year 2015-2016 DPR was budgeted for approximately $90.9 million, almost 98% of the funding coming from regulatory fees, primarily levied on pesticide sales at the point of first sale into the state, and penalties and the remaining 2% coming from federal funds from the United States Environmental Protection Agency and the United States Department of Agriculture.

-Grant Programs
+Grants

 All DPR grant programs are related to Integrated Pest Management (IPM).
 The DPR cites the University of California Agriculture & Natural Resources definition of IPM as "an ecosystem-based strategy that focuses on long-term prevention of pests or their damage through a combination of techniques such as biological control, habitat manipulation, modification of cultural practices, and use of resistant varieties."
 This term encompasses a wide variety of both research and implementation projects that apply for grants from the DPR.
 Due to the broad nature of IPM, there are two separate grant programs, the Alliance and Research Grant Programs, each with different funding criteria.
 The Pest Management Advisory Committee is a 30-member group which meets four times a year to determine which applicant projects to fund.